How do I play a sound or music file in Windows?

-- Go to Programs, QuickTime, and click QuickTime Player.
-If QuickTime is not found it is not installed on your computer.
-See the QuickTime definition for a link to where to download and install this program.
+Note: If QuickTime Player is not found, it is not installed on your computer.
+See the QuickTime definition for a link to download and install this program.

-Once QuickTime is running you can open the audio file through by clicking File, then Open, then browsing to the location of the file.
+Once QuickTime is running, you can open the audio file by clicking File > Open in the top menu, then browsing to the location of the file.
 You can also drag the audio file and drop it on the QuickTime window.

-RealPlayer is capable of playing the audio formats mentioned above as well as other audio formats.
-This program does not come pre-installed with all versions of Microsoft Windows so if you're attempting to play these files you need to download this program.
-The download link can be found through RealPlayers site.
+RealPlayer is capable of playing the audio formats mentioned above, as well as other audio formats.
+This program does not come pre-installed with all versions of Microsoft Windows, so if you're attempting to play these files, you need to download and install RealPlayer.
+The download link can be found through the RealPlayer site.

-Once RealPlayer has been installed on your computer it can be opened through the Program Files under the Start menu.
-To play a file an audio file either click File and select open and browse to the location of the file or drag the file to the RealPlayer window.
+Once RealPlayer has been installed on your computer, it can be found in the Start Menu under Programs or All Programs.
+To play an audio file, either click File and select Open and browse to the location of the file or drag the file to the RealPlayer window.

 You can also double-click the file to start playing the file immediately.
-However, if the audio file has been associated with a different program it may not open in Windows Media player.
+However, if the audio file has been associated with a different program, it may not open in RealPlayer.

 VLC media Player